Quick Start with Teamup for iOS

-The “Add Calendar” screen will appear the first time you use Teamup App.
-You can enter the calendar key manually or copy & paste a calendar key from your browser address bar, email, or another app on your device.
+The “Connect to a calendar” screen will appear the first time you use Teamup App.
+You can enter the calendar URL manually or copy it from your browser address bar, email, or another app on your device and paste it here.
 Or simply tap the demo key for a quick test drive.

 Add and Edit Events

 From your main calendar view, simply tap the + sign in the upper right corner to add events